daemonraco/toobasic/docs/cache.md

 active, you'll find files coming and going inside __ROOTDIR/cache/filecache__.

 ### Database Cache Adapter
-A not very polite way of caching data is store it inside a database, but in some cases it could be useful.
+A not very polite way of caching data is to store it inside a database, but in some cases it could be useful (I hope _Mr.Potato_ won't kill for suggesting this mechanism).
 For those cases, __TooBasic__ provides an abstract adapter class called __\TooBasic\CacheAdapterDB__ and a specification for __MySQL__ called __\TooBasic\CacheAdapterDBMySQL__.